pestrela/music/traktor/README.md

 ## Why I moved to BOME midi mapping: Impossible features

-As [explained above](#Why-is-Traktor-my-software-of-choice:-c)-Advanced-MIDI-mapping-and-Lots-of-FX), Traktor mapping rocks.
+As [explained above](#why-is-traktor-my-software-of-choice-c-advanced-midi-mapping-and-lots-of-fx), Traktor mapping rocks.
 However it lacks essential features required on the [DDJ-1000 screens mapping](ddj_1000_traktor_mapping).

 * **#1: 14-bit out messages**: Trakor supports *receiving* high resolution midi messages.
 I need to *send* them as well [on my DDJ-1000 mapping](../ddj/1%20MIDI%20codes/DDJ-1000RB%20-%20MIDI%20Messages.pdf)
 * **#2: Sequence of Events**: For PadFX, I *first* need to change the FX, and *then* need to turn it on.
 This is not something Traktor support; both actions are tried simultaneously resulting in something else.
 More info: page 88 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).